A Gentle Introduction to PPL

 • an introductory text

-When you introduce a new term to the website, a topics page is created with the term as its title and your post as its only post in the teaser list.
-Any subsequent post tagged with the same term will be added to the teaser list.
+When you introduce a new term to the website, a topics page is created with the term as its title.
+Any subsequent post tagged with the same term will be linked to that topics page.

 Members with "Editor" role can edit a topic page: